alexandergharibian/personal-site/README.md

 ### GitHub Pages

-This site is configured for static export and deployment to GitHub Pages.
+This site is configured for static export and deployment to GitHub Pages at `alexandergharibian.github.io`.

 #### Initial Setup